xueyao15/comp2704_supervised_machine_learning/nhl_player_salary_prediction/README.md

 Upon analyzing the decision tree (dt.ipynb) and support vector machine (svm.ipynb) files, I discovered that several features were especially important in predicting the players' salaries.

-The model may be useful for teams and managers when making data-driven decisions about player contracts and salaries.
+The model will be useful for teams and managers when making data-driven decisions about player contracts and salaries.